rainyl/opencv_dart/README.md

 *Many tests unfinished, contributions are welcome!*

-Prebuilt binaries for Linux and Windows are available, for other platforms, you have to build them your self.
+Prebuilt binaries for Android(arm64-v8a, armeabi-v7a, x86_64), Linux(x64) and Windows(x64) are available,for other platforms, you have to build them your self.

 ## IMPORTANT